 Our motto: Strive to shine: as a student, as a friend!

-The Peirce School encompasses a diverse school population: students come from the Peirce district, from other Arlington districts through open enrollment and our inclusion programs, and from the Boston city schools through the METCO program.
-While our class sizes are comparable to other Arlington schools, our total student population of approximately 290 students means that we are a close-knit community.
+The Peirce School encompasses a diverse school population: students come from the Peirce district, from other Arlington districts through open enrollment, and from the Boston city schools through the METCO program.
+While our class sizes are comparable to other Arlington schools, our total student population of approximately 280 students means that we are a close-knit community.

 Our teachers and support staff use proven methodologies and a highly effective curriculum to help children grow academically, socially, and physically.
 We regularly participate in professional development in order to improve our skills and offer a better learning experience for the children.